HRizwan1/2019-team-06f/reports/sprint-05/report.md

  ![ufw](images/ufw.png "Uncomplicated Firewall Rules")

  * Authentication keys (if applicable)
- * Seeding of username and passwords as well as pre-seeding databases with schema and records is done on build using packer build scripts.
+ * Seeding of username and passwords as well as pre-seeding databases with schema and records are done on build using packer build scripts.

  8. Use of User Authentication:

  **Unauthenticated users access:**
  * Have access to “read-only” data
- * Restricted features until account created (cannot view gallery or have any access to photos without an account)
+ * Restricted features until account created (cannot view the gallery or have any access to photos without an account)

  **Authenticated normal users have access to:**
  * Upload photos